yur-spiridonov/fast-float-compare/README.md

 | `areEqualRelative` (classic) | ~3.3        |

-In practice the two cost about the same — `areEqual` is marginally faster (within ~1%) in repeated runs, not the decisive win this library originally claimed in an earlier, less careful round of benchmarking.
+In practice the two cost about the same — `areEqual` is marginally faster (within ~1%) in repeated runs.
 The case for `areEqual` over `areEqualRelative` rests primarily on its fixed, physically-motivated threshold (1 ULP, with a documented reason that threshold and no other is correct) rather than on raw speed: with `areEqualRelative`, the caller must choose an epsilon, and that choice is itself a source of bugs (too tight and rounding noise causes false negatives; too loose and the comparison silently accepts larger errors than intended).

 Run the benchmark yourself (x86/x64 only, uses `__rdtsc`):